jfhbrook/plusdeck/docs/protocol.md

 In addition, play and pause commands are separated by 2.
 For example, playing side A is 10 (0x0A), while pausing side A is 12 (0x0C) = 10 + 2.

 The outlier is ready/subscribed, at 21 (0x15), right in between playing B (20) and paused B (22).
 I believe this event is an accident.
-My evidence for this is that there isn't a clear event for unsubscribing - instead, the device either emits 12 (0x0C) or 22 (0x16), (paused on A and paused on B respectively).
+My evidence for this is that there isn't a clear event for unsubscribing.
+Instead, the device either emits 12 (0x0C) or 22 (0x16), - paused on A and paused on B respectively.
 This makes me think that some incidental aspect of the device's design causes it to emit these bytes, and that, while that behavior seems reliable, it's not intentional.

 Something I haven't tried is seeing if plugging/unplugging headphones triggers any events.
 I don't expect them but it's worth checking.